We Are Wanderers Compass

-As we embark on this blogging adventure, we do so with excitement and a bit of apprehension.
-We look forward to sharing the ride with you, likely bumpy at times, but our goal is simple.
-To inspire and encourage you to make all your travel dreams become a beautiful reality.
+As we embark on this blogging adventure, we do so with excitement and apprehension.
+We look forward to sharing the ride with you; likely bumpy at times, but our goal is simple.
+To inspire and encourage you to make all your travel dreams a beautiful reality.

 So who are we, and how did we start our Wanderers Compass journey?
-Our story is a unique one that has taught us our greatest gifts are when we live in the moment, follow our hearts and think outside of the box.
+Our unique story has taught us that our greatest gifts are when we live in the moment, follow our hearts, and think outside the box.

 I am married to my high school sweetheart and am a proud mom to two wonderful adult children.
 I have three beautiful and charming grandsons who own my heart!
 Every moment with them I cherish, which I am blessed to do often.
 As a first-generation American born to French immigrants, I am bilingual and hold dual citizenship.
-My first language was French, which I still do a decent job at, except my grammar can be atrocious at times.
-My parents passed their wandering gene onto me, and I am proud to continue that tradition.
-Traveling internationally started when I was a toddler, and I have not stopped since.
+My first language was French, which I still do a decent job at, except my grammar can sometimes be atrocious.
+My parents passed their wandering genes onto me, and I am proud to continue that tradition.
+Traveling internationally started as a toddler, and I have not stopped.

 I have a BSN in Nursing and a BA in Behavioral Sciences.
-My professional nursing career has been in the oncology field, both on the clinical and research side.
-With my healthcare background, there will be a travel health component to this blog.
-Education has always been a passion for me, leading to many years of public speaking engagements across the United States and several medical publications.
+My professional nursing career has been in oncology, both on the clinical and research sides.
+With my healthcare background, the blog will have a health component.
+There has always been a passion for me, leading to many years of public speaking engagements across the United States and several medical publications.
 My greatest joy in life comes from my family, followed by travel.
 My other interests are photography, gardening, cooking, wine, and volunteer work with our military service members.
-I tend to burn the candles at both ends, but I know no other way to live life.
+I tend to burn the candles at both ends but know no other way to live.

 Ryan is a single dad to a fun-loving and sweet little boy.
 His son is the absolute light of his life.
-He adores being a dad and works hard to be fully engaged in his son’s life.
-Ryan’s professional career is with the Department of the Army in a civilian role.
+He adores being a dad and works hard to fully engage in his son’s life.
+Ryan’s professional career is in a civilian role with the Department of the Army.
 He also is a Sargeant First Class in the US Army Reserves.
-He was active duty army for several years and is a disabled Veteran.
+He was on active duty army for several years and is a disabled Veteran.
 Ryan served his country with courage, honor, and pride in three deployments to Afghanistan and one tour in Guantanamo Bay, Cuba.
 He has over 16 years of military service and counting.

 Ryan has made endless sacrifices for our country.
 In my eyes, he is a hero.
-You will never find him accepting that title, though; he is too humble to use that term for himself.
+You will never find him accepting that title; he is too humble to use that term for himself.

 His son is the center of his life, followed by his love of travel.
-Travel planning is his primary role on our travel team, doing all the research and detailing our day-to-day itineraries.
+Travel planning is his primary role on our travel team, researching and detailing our day-to-day itineraries.
 Ryan’s other interests include riding his customized Harley, pottery, woodworking, poetry, music, and making Mead.
 I am always in awe of all that Ryan juggles in his life.

 How we met

 It might not be hard to guess that my first “adopted” soldier was Ryan in 2007.
-He was stationed in Afghanistan at the time in Operation Enduring Freedom.
+He was stationed in Afghanistan at the time of Operation Enduring Freedom.
 Crossing each other’s paths was life-altering for both of us.
-I went on to adopt several deployed soldiers over the next ten years through this organization.
+I adopted deployed soldiers over the next ten years through this organization.
 Several have become treasured members of my family.
-I am enormously proud of all of them and feel incredibly honored and touched to be part of their lives.
+I am enormously proud of them and feel incredibly honored and touched to be part of their lives.

 Ryan and I kept in close touch after he left active duty.
 I luckily had frequent business trips to where he lived.
 Over time we became friends and then subsequently family.
-Ryan came on some of our family vacations, and with time the bonds grew stronger.
+Ryan came on some of our family vacations, and the bonds grew stronger with time.
 I often traveled during this time all over the US and Europe: solo or with family and friends.
 Ryan was captivated when I shared stories and photos from each adventure.
 He had some tough times after leaving active duty.
-To get his spirits up, I suggested that maybe one day he could join me on one of my trips to Europe.
+To get his spirits up, I suggested that maybe he could join me on one of my trips to Europe one day.

 Ryan has always been fascinated by history and culture.
 Though he never traveled except locally as a child and for military deployments, he dreamed that he could see these places he admired one day.
 Ryan spent many hours in his youth watching PBS travel and history programs.
 He dreamed big but never, not once, believed it was possible.
-That day I suggested traveling to Europe, his eyes lit up, and I knew right then, and there I had to make it happen for him.
+That day I suggested traveling to Europe, his eyes lit up, and I knew I had to make it happen for him right then and there.

 Our first overseas trip

-In 2014 that “maybe one-day” became a reality.
-Ryan was in the right place in his life, had just bought a house with a GI loan, and had money available to travel.
+In 2014 that “maybe one day” became a reality.
+Ryan was in the right place in his life; he had just bought a house with a GI loan and had money available.
 I planned the flights and accommodations, and Ryan planned the day-to-day itinerary.
 Every aspect of our trip we arranged ourselves.
 It was a big one, 21 days in Ireland, England, France, and Italy.
 I figured this could be his only exposure, so it better be amazing.
 Also, during this trip was his 30th birthday.
-It would be his most unforgettable one ever.
+It would be his most memorable one ever.

 The trip was beyond all expectations.

-On our first day in Ireland, it was as if new life energy formed in Ryan.
+On our first day in Ireland, it was like new life energy formed in Ryan.
 He blossomed.
-This shy, often not so confident young man was animated, engaged, bold, and excited.
+This shy, often not-so-confident young man was animated, engaged, bold, and excited.
 Every moment, every site, and especially every castle had him in amazement.
-He loved the culture, the people, the roads, the crazy schedule, food, libations, and he even loved getting lost.
+He loved the culture, the people, the roads, the crazy schedule, the food, and the libations; he even loved getting lost.
 Afraid of nothing, Ryan had gained this wondrous spirit of adventure.
 For myself, who had already traveled extensively, it was as if seeing many places for the first time through Ryan’s eyes.
 His sincere gratitude, energy, and pure childlike joy were contagious.

 The trip was remarkable.
-To my surprise, I found traveling with Ryan was easy, enjoyable and that we both shared similar travel styles.
+To my surprise, traveling with Ryan was easy and enjoyable, and we shared similar travel styles.
 Finding someone that makes every travel moment fun and unique is a rarity.
 His boundless enthusiasm was exhilarating.
 On our way home on the plane, we began planning our next trip, and this travel team was officially born.
 Ryan fell in love with everything castles, and the focus of the next trip was to see as many as we could in one overseas adventure.

 That next trip occurred in 2015.
 Our travels took us to England, Wales, Scotland, Ireland, and Northern Ireland.
 We called it our Castle Hunters Adventure.
-It was a mind-blowing trip and, there is not ever enough time in the day.
+It was a mind-blowing trip, and there was never enough time in the day.
 We visited over 100 castles with some visits to whiskey distilleries along the whiskey trail.
 Because when in Rome…

 The Birth of Wanderers Compass

-After that, life became busy for Ryan in the following years that included a deployment.
-I kept traveling every chance I could get in the US and internationally.
-I had some grand adventures that included a trip with my gourmet cooking club to France’s Provence region and a sister bonding trip to Greece.
-Ryan and I began traveling together again until 2019.
-Ryan had missed it so much.
-There was a whole new meaning to life for him when he was traveling.
-It made him happy, very happy.
+After that, life became busy for Ryan in the following years, which included a deployment.
+I kept traveling every chance I could get in the US and internationally with friends and family.
+I had some grand adventures, including a trip with my gourmet cooking club to France’s Provence region and a sister bonding trip to Greece.
+I adore traveling with people who share a passion for travel.
+After a few years off, Ryan was able to begin traveling again.
 It made him feel fulfilled and in control of his life.
-He loved sharing stories of his adventures with others and encouraging them to begin traveling.
+He loved sharing stories of his adventures with others and encouraging them to start traveling.